-Nutritional products designed for tube feeding are formulated to provide all the nutrients residents need.
+Nutritional products designed for tube feeding are formulated to provide all the nutrients patients need.
 For those who are unable to swallow food, tube feeding can increase the quality of life by maintaining appropriate weight levels and nutritional requirements.

 There are alternatives to tube feeding, such as discontinuing medications that cause eating difficulties, the use of assistive devices, or changing the types of food.
 Also, if the body no longer absorbs nutrients and cannot utilize them, tube feeding may not be beneficial in prolonging the resident’s life.
 Therefore, a decision to use tube feeding procedure should be made only after an appropriate evaluation with a physician.

 As with most other injuries, including dehydration, malnutrition can often be traced to inadequate staffing levels at a skilled nursing facility.
-Because residents on feeding tubes require additional monitoring and care, it is highly likely that malnourishment may be a result of understaffing.
+Because patients on feeding tubes require additional monitoring and care, it is highly likely that malnourishment may be a result of understaffing.
 Here at the Law Offices of Ben Yeroushalmi, we firmly believe that adequate staffing is a right to which every patient is entitled.

-If your loved one has shown any signs of malnutrition, we encourage you to take the appropriate legal actions.
-Combined with our experience litigating numerous nursing home neglect cases and our dedication to fighting for the rights of nursing home abuse victims, our team of specialists is prepared to fight your case through to trial.
+If your loved one has shown any signs of malnutrition, we encourage you to take appropriate legal action.
+Combined with our experience litigating numerous nursing home neglect cases and our dedication to fighting for the rights of nursing home abuse victims, our team is prepared to fight your case to trial.
 We have an excellent track record that includes significant rewards for Negligence, Elder Abuse, and Violation of Patients’ Rights.
 Our priority, first and foremost, is to bring peace of mind to victims of elder abuse and their families.
 Once we have accepted your case, there is no cost to you or your family until a just resolution has been reached.
-If your loved one has fallen victim to the many abuses that are rampant in skilled nursing facilities today, please do not hesitate to contact us for a free consultation.
+If your loved one has fallen victim to the many abuses that are rampant in skilled nursing facilities today, please do not hesitate to contact the Los Angeles malnutrition lawyers at the Law Offices of Ben Yeroushalmi for a free consultation.